RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 **Tool used**: R

-This assignment analyzed two datasets to understand factors influencing cardiovascular disease (CVD) prevalence in England and customer satisfaction in retail stores.
+This assignment analyzed two datasets to understand **factors influencing cardiovascular disease (CVD) prevalence in England and customer satisfaction in retail stores**.

-The CVD analysis found that poverty, smoking, overweight prevalence, and wellbeing significantly affect disease rates.
+The CVD analysis found that **poverty, smoking, overweight prevalence, and wellbeing significantly affect disease rates**.
 Notably, poverty showed a negative association with CVD, meaning higher poverty corresponded to lower disease rates, while smoking, overweight, and lower wellbeing were linked to higher CVD prevalence.
 Other factors may also play a role and need further investigation.

-The customer satisfaction study showed that staff satisfaction and delivery time strongly impact overall satisfaction.
+The customer satisfaction study showed that **staff satisfaction and delivery time strongly impact overall satisfaction**.
 Medium SES stores saw the greatest positive effect.
 These results highlight the importance of improving delivery efficiency and employee satisfaction, especially in Medium and High SES areas.

-Both analyses used R for data cleaning, analysis, and visualization, offering useful insights for public health and retail management strategies.
+Both analyses used **R for data cleaning, analysis, and visualization, offering useful insights for public health and retail management strategies.**

 **Files**:
 - [Business Statistics Assignment_2 Code](../assets/Business%20Statistics/Assignment%202/Code/Code_Assignment.Rmd)